LONDON – All eyes were on No. 7 when Britain played Ukraine on Friday in its first match of the Paralympic Games sitting volleyball tournament.

 She learned to fly, took up skiing.
 She got married, had a gorgeous little boy.
 But she needed more.

-Always athletic, she missed the competitiveness she once experienced while working as a marketing manager — that passion for success, the thrill of winning.
+Always athletic, she missed the competitiveness she once experienced at work — that passion for success, the thrill of winning.
 She became attracted to sitting volleyball because you don't use a wheelchair.

 Like volleyball, it has six players to a side and three touches allowed, but the net is lower and players mostly sit on the floor.
 When Wright is on the court, she isn't thinking about disability.

 Plus, at the gym, Wright found camaraderie.
 Her teammates, too, have their stories — like Samantha Bowen, a veteran who was injured while serving in Iraq.
-On Friday, they were all a family.
+These teammates of yours, they understand.

 "It's such a negative thing that happened in my life," Wright said.
 "But I've gained something so positive.
 It's a miracle in itself."